dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 </tbody>
 </table>

-Table \@ref(tab:froc-meanings-table-diseased): Layout of mark-rating pairs on **diseased** cases, illustrating the locations of NL and LL ratings, corresponding to green NL and red LL circles, respectively, in Fig. \@ref(fig:froc-meanings-linearPlot-afroc) and Fig. \@ref(fig:froc-meanings-linearPlot-wafroc).
+Table \@ref(tab:froc-meanings-table-diseased): Layout of mark-rating pairs on **diseased** cases, illustrating the locations of NL and LL ratings, corresponding to green NL and red LL circles, respectively, in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc) and Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
 The first column is the case number.
 The second column has the number of lesions in the case.
 The third column has the location of NLs and the fourth column the corresponding ratings.
 The fifth column has the location of LLs and the sixth column the corresponding ratings.
 The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc).
 NA = not applicable; \* = unmarked location

 <table>
 <caption>(\#tab:froc-meanings-table-diseased)Layout of mark-rating pairs on diseased cases.</caption>